Delgan/yambar-bluetooth/README.md

 ## Usage

-The `yambar_bluetooth` program will observe connections to a Bluetooth adapter.
+The `yambar-bluetooth` program will observe connections to a Bluetooth adapter.

 It produces the following tags that can be used by Yambar: